shubhamraj23/book-manager/README.md

 ### Prerequisites
 - The system must have NodeJS installed.
 - To test if the application is running properly, you must have Postman and MongoDB Compass (or any other tool that can connect to the MongoDB instance and show the documents).
-- The URL of a running MongoDB instance on any server
+- The URL of a running MongoDB instance on any server.

 ### Steps
 - Clone the repository using the command ```git clone https://github.com/shubhamraj23/book-manager.git```.